-Over 25 years in and out treatment centers and programs, I’ve had a lot of friends relapse.
+Over 25 years in and out of treatment centers and programs, I’ve had a lot of friends relapse.
 Sometimes I think I handled it well.
 Other times I probably handled it badly.

 I’ve relapsed a lot myself and I know what was helpful to me and what wasn’t.
-I hesitate to use the terms “right” or “wrong” because I think every situation is different as well as every relationship.
+I hesitate to use the terms “right” or “wrong” because I think every situation is different, as well as every relationship.
 Tough love isn’t always the answer but sometimes it is.
 Again if we knew what worked we wouldn’t be in this addiction epidemic in the first place.
-So here are my thoughts and I could absolutely be wrong.
+So here are my thoughts (and I could absolutely be wrong).

 1) Don’t give them money directly

-2) Have boundaries
+2) Have and maintain boundaries

 3) Be loving and compassionate